barryclark/jekyll-now/_jekyll4fun/4-jekyll-conventions-review.md

 ---
 layout: lesson
-title: Review Jekyll Conventions
+title: Recap on Jekyll Conventions
-slug: review-jekyll-conventions
+slug: recap-jekyll-conventions
 chapter: 4
 ---
 Congratulations!
 You now have a blog up and running (or on your way)